Cooking On The Ranch

 Pan seared Chilean Sea Bass served over rice and snow peas.

-The key to restaurant quality sea bass is to sear the fish first on the stovetop, then send it to the oven for a quick roast.
+The key to restaurant quality sea bass is to pan sear the fish stovetop, then send it to the oven for a quick roast.
 Learn how pan fry delicate Chilean Sea Bass for a crispy golden crust and a flaky melt in your mouth tender flesh.
 This pan fried sea bass is a simple, elegant and dressed with a delightful Ginger Sesame Glaze.

 Pan Seared Sea Bass with a Sesame Ginger Glaze served over rice with snow peas.